jhudson8/react-backbone/tutorials/collection-binding/tutorial.md

 [view source](./step6/example.js)

-We can use the [collectionXHRAware](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/collectionXHRAware?focus=outline) mixin to set the ```state.loading``` property when any collection bound to the component is performing any XHR activity (in this case a fetch).
+We can use the [collectionXHRAware](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/collectionXHRAware?focus=outline) mixin which will set the ```state.loading``` property to a truthy value when any collection bound to the component is performing any XHR activity (in this case a fetch operation).

 Add the ```collectionXHRAware``` mixin and use the ```state.loading``` attribute when rendering